 Sweet Almond Oil: Almond oil is rich in fatty acids, proteins, potassium and zinc.

 Jatamansi Oil: Prized in Unani medicine for its power to reduce stress and anxiety, and to aid sleep.
 The extract of Jatamansi helps produce lustrous, silky and healthy hair.

 Triphala: a blend of three nutrient rich herbs: Amlaki, Har and Bahera, and helps maintain thick, healthy hair.

 Another favourite and inexpensive hair hero is organic coconut oil and we’ve heard of people swearing by using Elizabeth Arden’s eight hour all over miracle oil on the strands of their hair after showering and leaving it in all day.

-It’s also essential to use a quality supplement to ensure that your hair and scalp get all the nutrients they need every day.
-Below, Vogue Fashion Editor turned South of France based boutique owner Katie explains how Lumity helped her hair grow back following an illness.
+It’s also a good idea to use a quality daily supplement to ensure that your hair and scalp get all the nutrients they need every day.

 Let us know in the comments if you’ve found a remedy for hair loss and what you used…